dleontev/CCNA/CCNA-Chapter-Summaries/volume1/chapter23/chapter23-summary.md

 ## OSPF Network Types

-*   A key per-interface setting for OSPF that tells the router how to discover neighbors and whether to elect a DR/BDR.
+*   A key per-interface setting for OSPF, which tells the router whether to dynamically discover neighbors and whether to elect a DR/BDR.

 ## OSPF Broadcast Network Type

-*   The default for Ethernet interfaces, this type results in a DR/BDR election.
+*   The default for Ethernet interfaces, resulting in a DR/BDR election.
     *   To influence which router is elected, configure the `ip ospf priority value` interface subcommand.
     *   The command’s range is 0 (do not become DR/BDR) to 255.
 The default is 1.
     *   If the priority ties, the router with the highest RID wins the election.